Seeking a Support Agreement or Modification in Georgia?

 At Gentry Law Firm, LLC, our focus is family law.
-We know a parent’s priority is securing their children’s futures.
+Our Marietta family lawyers know a parent’s priority is securing their children’s futures.
 Getting adequate child support can be critical to achieving that goal.
-We can help you accomplish that, whether by seeking child support or ensuring you aren’t paying too much.
+Our Marietta child support attorneys can help you accomplish that, whether by seeking child support or ensuring you aren’t paying too much.

 Our Marietta Child Support Lawyers Offer:

 - Clear Communication – Calls Returned Within 24 Hours

 - Experienced and Compassionate Paralegals and Support Staff

 Get Answers About:

 WE DEFEND YOUR PARENTAL RIGHTS & KEEP YOU INFORMED.

 Based in Marietta, GA, our team of child support lawyers work closely with you to understand you and your children’s unique needs.
 We thoroughly explain your options while helping you reach a support solution in your child’s best interests.

 Under Georgia law, both parents are responsible for providing for their children until their child reaches 18 years old, graduates from high school, emancipates, joins the military, or passes away.
 Child support can be extended in some cases, like if the child in question hasn’t graduated high school after their 18th birthday.

 Child support can include covering costs like health insurance and the payment of medical or dental expenses.